anhluong/anhluong.github.io/_current_project/nist_firefighter.md

 ---
-title: "An Infrastructure-Free Localization System for Firefighters:"
+title: "An Infrastructure-Free Localization System for Firefighters"
 excerpt: ""
 header:
   image: